Corneocyte: Corneodesmosomes and desquamation

 The overall integrity of the stratum corneum is maintained by specialized intercellular proteins called corneodesmosomes.
 Three adhesive proteins desmoglein-1, desmocollin-1 and corneodesmosin compose the corneodesmosomes and provide the cohesive forces to connect the adjacent corneocytes.
 The components of the corneodesmosomes are gradually degraded by the enzymes that digest proteins, as the corneocytes are pushed towards the surface of the skin.
 As a result of the weakened corneodesmosomes in the outer skin surface, the uppermost layers of corneocytes get exfoliated through frictional forces such as rubbing or washing.
 This process is a normal protective mechanism of the skin to prevent pathogens from colonizing the skin, and is referred to as desquamation.
 In healthy skin, desquamation is an invisible process and the stratum corneum is turned over completely within 2–4 weeks, while maintaining the tissue thickness.

 Pathologies

 Dry skin (xerosis)

 Dry skin (xerosis) involves increased thickness of stratum corneum (hyperkeratosis), which may occur due to various reasons including aging, humidity of the environment or UV irradiation.
 The accumulation of corneocyte clumps on the surface of the skin may lead to abnormal detachment of squames as visible clusters.
 Xerosis is common, especially in elderly individuals which may be due to decreased quantity of free amino acids, a constituent of natural moisturizing factor.
 Consequently, many moisturizers in the markets incorporate the components of the natural moisturizing factor as well as keratin and elastin.

 Localization

-Corneocytes are part of the stratum corneum of the epidermis and contribute the barrier function of the skin.
+Corneocytes are part of the stratum corneum of the epidermis and contribute to the barrier function of the skin.